-We do suggest that you bookmark, print and pin our back-to-school shopping "cheat sheet" on Pinterest to keep things as fun as possible and avoid wasting an entire afternoon at the mall, and save you a little cash in the process.
+We suggest that you bookmark, print and pin our back-to-school shopping "cheat sheet" on Pinterest to keep things as fun as possible.
+It'll help you avoid wasting an entire afternoon at the mall, and save you a little cash in the process.

 Check your school's dress code before heading out to do your back-to-school shopping.
 Whether it’s a uniform or a structured code, your school's clothing requirements need to be met or your child may be sent home.
 Make sure you know the rules before shopping.
 Many kids' clothing stores and discount stores stock their shelves for back-to-school with clothing that meets local schools' requirements.